 This is where the role of the mala comes into play.
-Hold your beaded mala on your right hand between your thumb and middle finger.
-After that, you should pull each bead towards you with your thumb each while repeating your mantra.
+Hold your mala on your right hand between your thumb and middle finger.
+After that, you should pull each bead towards you with your thumb each through your fingers while repeating your mantra till you reach guru bead.
 Be careful while doing this since you are not supposed to touch the guru bead (the large one) with your thumb or index finger.

 Side note* you cannot use the left hand for this since the left hand is considered impure in many southeastern religions.

-5) Focus on Mantra and keep repeating it until you reach the end of 108 beads or your guru tells you to stop
+5) Focus on Mantra and keep repeating it until you reach the end of 108 beads / 27 beads or your guru tells you to stop

 This is where the tough part of the Japa beads meditation lies.
 After a few rounds of Japa or recitations, you will be completely relaxed and immersed in the process.
 When this happens, it can often be hard to get out of the meditative trans and return to the physical world.

 While performing the Japa Beads Meditation, getting into a deep trans is important while being aware of your surroundings.
-The core concept of using beads for Japa Mala is to remind you of the physical world while letting yourself be immersed in the spiritual world of meditation.
+The core concept of using beads for Japa Mala is to remind you of the physical world while letting yourself be immersed in the spiritual world of meditation mala.

 You only know that you are breathing until someone reminds you of this.
 As soon as you are aware of your breathing, it takes effort to do the same thing you weren’t even aware of just a few seconds ago.